-Is My Backpack a Problem?
+How Do I Know If My Backpack Is a Problem?

 You may need to put less in your pack or carry it differently if:

-- you have to lean forward to carry your pack
+- You have to lean forward to carry your pack.

-- you have back pain
+- You have back pain.

 If you adjust the weight or the way you carry your pack but still have back pain or numbness or weakness in your arms or legs, talk to your doctor.